sideswap-io/sideswapclient/doc/dealer.md

 SideSwap dealer example
 =======================

-To be able connect as dealer you should have own dealer's API key.
+To be able connect as dealer to production server you will need own API key.
 More details at [sideswap.io](https://sideswap.io/).

-Example dealer uses [https://blockchain.info/ticker](https://blockchain.info/ticker) to get quoting price for demonstration purposes.
+Example dealer connects to staging server (`api-test.sideswap.io`) and uses [https://blockchain.info/ticker](https://blockchain.info/ticker) to get quoting price for demonstration purposes.

 1. Download elements node: